Skip to content

 FieldRequiredTypeDescriptionExample

-pdb_idTrueSTRINGAn identifier to associate with this PDB entry.
-Must be unique within the workflow.
-If you also provide a FASTA record for this structure elsewhere in the workflow, its sequence ID should match this value.pdb
+pdb_idTrueSTRINGIdentifier to assign to this PDB entry.
+Must be unique if multiple PDBs are used in one workflow.
+If a matching FASTA is used elsewhere in the workflow, its sequence ID should match this value.my_protein

 Outputs